jefffriesen/neutrino-electron-reference/README.md

 --------------------------------------------------------------------------------

-## Scaffolding Generator (Plop)
+## Scaffolding Generator
 Quickly build a feature component but running `yarn scaffold` or `npm run scaffold`.
 For example, you want a Navbar component:
 ```
-yarn gen  // follow instructions.
+yarn scaffold  // follow instructions.
 You will be able to create a React function, class and optionally hook it up to a store.
 ```
 Creating a feature called `ClockFeature` with a component called `Clock` scaffolds out:
 ```